The 6 Best Options Analysis Software and Tools in 2026

 Ferguson is a Stanford graduate with a degree in economics.
 After teaching himself to code, he spent several years performing backtests to find strategies with historically profitable edges.

-From there, he turned it into software to alert him anytime a trade sets up based on one of his strategies.
+From there, he built a software to alert him anytime a trade sets up based on one of those strategies.

 You're likely interested in options analysis software to find profitable trade setups.
-As you can see, Stock Market Guides does the heavy lifting for you — no coding or backtesting required.
+As you can see, Stock Market Guides does the heavy lifting for you, with no coding or backtesting required

 2. Market Chameleon: Best for options market research